 Identifying a theoretical number of hits absorbed where the risks of injury significantly increased for a quarterback would be fascinating.
 It would certainly better inform the debates regarding offensive run versus pass strategy.
 And this level of scholarship might have compelled the Bengals to run the ball a bit more to save their star rookie quarterback from sustaining an injury that may put his 2021-22 season into jeopardy.

-Best of luck for us — Frank.
+Best of luck — Frank.